Interesting Facts About Dolphins

-We’re sharing interesting facts about dolphins – one of our favorite mammals who live in the Pacific Coast.
+We’re sharing interesting facts about dolphins – one of our favorite mammals that live on the Pacific Coast.

 Here at Cabo Adventures, we love our region’s wildlife and are proud to share the opportunity to swim with our family of bottlenose dolphins with all our guests.
 Each year tourists from around the world come to meet these majestic creatures.
 Here are some amazing facts to show you why dolphins are one of our favourite mammals.